Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/USB/Class USBHIDDevice.rst

 NA

 .. important :: The PID should be configured before USBHIDDevice::begin() function is called.

-.. note :: “USBHIDDevice.h” must be included to use the class function.
+.. note :: "USBHIDDevice.h" must be included to use the class function.

 ----------------------------------------